jasonpott/meddra_api_R/README.md

 Collection of functions to work with the MEDDRA.org api to code and classify adverse events in clinical trials.

+The MEDDRA API is well documented in their developer documentation available once an account is created and on their public (swagger website)[https://mapisbx.meddra.org/index.html].
+To use the swagger website you do need to have an account.

 While working with this API, I was unable to find any example code to work with the API in R so publishing this in order to hopefully save others the headache.

 What these functions offer is a mechanism to construct a valid json submission to the api.
 Other functions required that a json file be constructed externally and sent.